“One of the 50 most influential horsemen of the Twentieth Century …”

 (The Chronicle of the Horse, 2000).

-The only rider to have ever won both a gold medal in eventing and a Tevis buckle in endurance.
+Denny is the only rider to have ever won both a gold medal in eventing and a Tevis buckle in endurance.

-In 2006, Denny was inducted into the United States Eventing Association (USEA) Hall of Fame.
+In 2006, he was inducted into the United States Eventing Association (USEA) Hall of Fame.
 He is also a member of the Dartmouth College Athletic Hall of Fame and of the Vermont Academy Athletic Hall of Fame.

 Denny Emerson Competing